lkashur/SCPurityTool/README.md

 ```$ ./TrackMaker datalog.root```

 This step produces a "datalog_analysis.root" file containing information associated with clustered tracks.
 To view the tracks contained in this file in an event display, you have a few options:

-View a single track:
+-View a single track:
 ```$ python3 eventDisplay.py --in_file datalog_analysis.root --track_num 3```

-View N tracks:
+-View N tracks:
 ```$ python3 eventDisplay.py --in_file datalog_analysis.root --num_tracks 8```

-View N tracks with a minimum temporal extent requirement (in us):
+-View N tracks with a minimum temporal extent requirement (in us):
 ```$ python3 eventDisplay.py --in_file datalog_analysis.root --num_tracks 8 --min_temporal_extent 800```

 Finally, to calculate the electron lifetime, run this command: